MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure.md

 ## Restart services

 You can use the restart services functionality to restart individual services that are associated with a Tier 2, Tier 3, Tier 4, or Tier 5 standard acceptance test (sandbox) environment that is deployed in a Microsoft subscription.
-The services that you can restart are **AX (AOS service)**, **DIXF (Data import export framework service)**, and **MR (Management Reporter service)**.
+The services that you can restart are **AOS service**, **DIXF (Data import export framework service)**, and **MR (Management Reporter service)**.

 To restart a service, follow these steps.